Forced labor in California: Population of Native Californians

-Throughout the settlement of California, the indigenous population of the state dropped from 300,000 during Spanish rule in 1769 to 250,000 in 1834.
+Throughout the settlement of California, the Indigenous population of the state dropped from 300,000 during Spanish rule in 1769 to 250,000 in 1834.
 This significant population drop is widely attributed to increased contact with new diseases brought by settlers coming into California from other parts of the world.
-Additionally, after gaining independence from Spain in 1821 and the secularization of the coastal missions by the Mexican government in 1834, the indigenous population suffered a much more drastic decrease in population.
+Additionally, after gaining independence from Spain in 1821 and the secularization of the coastal missions by the Mexican government in 1834, the Indigenous population suffered a much more drastic decrease in population.

 In the wake of American settlers streaming into California during the 1820s, it was officially acquired by the United States in 1848.
 Under U.S. sovereignty, the Native American population plummeted from an estimated 150,000 to 30,000, reaching a low of 16,000 in 1900.

 Settlement of California

 U.S. acquisition and consequences of the Gold Rush

 The acquisition of California by the United States in 1848 drastically impacted the Native American population in the area.
 As settlers began flooding into the state during the subsequent Gold Rush in 1849, Native Californians found themselves once again drastically impacted by the ensuing societal upheaval.

 The influx of settlers coming into California during this time resulted in further displacement of Native Californians from their land.
 Settlers seeking gold and agricultural opportunities in California would exploit the Native Americans they encountered for labor and economic gains, often subjecting them to harsh working conditions in various industries including mining, agriculture, and ranching.
-The arrival of these settlers also affected the lives of the indigenous population by introducing new diseases that they had not encountered before.
+The arrival of these settlers also affected the lives of the Indigenous population by introducing new diseases that they had not encountered before.
 This would further deplete the Native American population within California, making them more vulnerable to exploitation and manipulation as their communities became weakened.

-The establishment of reservation systems within the United States was promoted as a way to concentrate and protect Native American populations; However, it too became a mechanism for further labor control of the natives.
-Under the reservation system, life for the indigenous population was harsh and labor was often a condition for receiving rations and other forms of support from the government.
-This would prove to be detrimental for Native Americans as it effectively destroyed native autonomy and created a cycle of dependency within their community on the United States government.
+The establishment of reservation systems within the United States was promoted as a way to concentrate and protect Native American populations.
+However, it too became a mechanism for further labor control of Native people.
+Under the reservation system, life for the Indigenous population was harsh and labor was often a condition for receiving rations and other forms of support from the government.
+This would prove to be detrimental for Native Americans as it effectively destroyed Native autonomy and created a cycle of dependency within their community on the United States government.